cbelsole/cbelsole.com/content/posts/adventures-in-starting-a-blog.md

 ## Gatsby

-Gatsby's ability for server side rendering is appealing especially if you have a few pages that are going to be visited frequently.
+Gatsby's ability for server-side rendering is appealing especially if you have a few pages that are going to be visited frequently.
 For this project though I want something that works out of the box and requires very little upkeep.
 If you’ve ever worked with JS in production you know that dependencies can cause a maintenance nightmare if you 1.
 Don’t lock them down and 2.
 Don’t keep them up to date.
 For example, try upgrading your version of React after being 2 major versions behind.

 ## Hugo